bagcheap/AzureWebDev/README.md

    - **2.5.3.** Open the URL in your browser and verify that your static website (hosted on blob storage) is being served through Azure Front Door.

 ---

-Would you like to continue with **Step 3: Building the Backend API** next, or do you want to focus on more details of Step 2 before moving forward?

-Here’s the detailed breakdown of **Step 3: Building the Backend API for Data (Stock Prices)**:

 ### **Step 3: Building the Backend API for Data (Stock Prices)**